-As a family-owned and operated company, we've been providing residential roofing in Indianapolis for over 30 years!
-Our experienced roofers offer comprehensive roof repair and roof replacement service, and we guarantee our work.
-If your home’s roofing system is beginning to show signs of failure, or if it has aged beyond its practical performance life, give us a call today.
+As a family-owned and operated company, we've been providing residential roofing for over 30 years!
+Our experienced roofers offer comprehensive roof repair and roof replacement service.
+If your home’s roofing system is beginning to show signs of failure, give us a call today.
 We provide free inspections and estimates and offer 5% discounts to senior citizens and military veterans.

 Residential Roofing Contractor

 We are a residential roofing contractor with over three decades of experience in the industry.
-Our company has earned a solid reputation with the Better Business Bureau, and we are recognized as the General Contractor for the City of Indianapolis.
-No matter what roofing services you may need may be, we have the tools and the know-how to produce the watertight, solid results that you are expecting.
-If you ever have any concerns about the condition of your roofing system, contact us today and schedule a free inspection.
-We can help you prevent developing issues from becoming major crises and help you develop a plan of action to bring your rooftop back up to code.
+Our company has earned a solid reputation with the Better Business Bureau.
+No matter what roofing services you may need may be, we can help.
+We have the tools and the know-how to produce the watertight, solid results that you are expecting.
+If you ever have any concerns about the condition of your roofing system, call us.
+We can help you prevent developing issues from becoming major crises.
+We can also help you develop a plan of action to bring your rooftop back up to code.

-Following any type of major storm, it is a good idea to schedule an inspection of your roofing system, whether you believe you have sustained damages or not.
-Our roofing contractor works directly with insurance companies and adjusters to help home owners who are dealing with hail and wind damaged roofing systems.
+Following any type of major storm, it is a good idea to schedule an inspection of your roofing system.
+Our roofing contractor works directly with insurance companies and adjusters.
+We help homeowners who are dealing with hail and wind damaged roofing systems.
 We are very proactive in the process of helping our clients submit their claims for insurance benefits to cover their roofing damages.

 As a residential roofing contractor, our technicians are familiar with every type of roofing product used in the contemporary market.

-Shingle roofs - Asphalt shingles are the single most popular residential roofing material, not only because they are cost-effective but because they are so versatile and durable.
+Shingle roofs - Asphalt shingles are the single most popular residential roofing material.
+Not only because they are cost-effective but also because of how versatile and durable they are.
 Asphalt shingles offer a level of design flexibility that makes them ideal for just about any home, regardless of its architectural style.
 They can be manufactured to replicate the looks of slate and clay, as well as wood shakes.
-And they are so light-weight that they can generally be installed over top of an existing roofing system without any worry for the load bearing capacity of the structure.
+And they are so light-weight that they can generally be installed over top of an existing roofing system without any worry for the structure's load-bearing capacity.

 EPDM: EPDM – or ethylene propylene diene monomer – is a synthetic rubber used in flat roofing applications.
 It is one of the most popular materials among residential roofing contractors because it can often be applied in a single, seamless sheet that virtually eliminates any chances of leaking.